DOI-USGS/ds-pipelines-3-course/responses/63-repurpose-pipeline.md

 - [ ] Change the parameter code (`parameter` in *remake.yml*) from `00060` (flow) to `00010` (water temperature).

 - [ ] Remove 'VT' and 'GU' from the `states` target in *remake.yml*.
-It turns out that NWIS returns errors for these two states/territories for temperature.
+It turns out that NWIS returns errors for these two states/territories for temperature, so we'll just skip them.

 #### Test

 - [ ] Run `library(scipiper)` (because you're in a new R session) and then `scmake()`.
 Note the different console messages this time.

-Comment on what you're seeing.
-Try to explain why you're seeing this behavior.
+When everything has run successfully, use a comment to share the images from timeseries_KY.png, timeseries_VT.png, and data_coverage.png.
+Include any observations you want to share about the build.

 <hr><h3 align="center">I'll respond when I see your comment.</h3>